 The first page appears only if you have Remote Network Agents configured in your monitoring system.
 The page allows you to select an agent to perform the discovery.

 On the wizard’s third (or second) page you can select service types that should be detected during discovery.
 The current IPHost Network Monitor version supports discovery of hosts and network services using the following protocols: ICMP PING, SNMP, TCP (Telnet etc.), SSH, HTTP(S), FTP, SMTP, POP3, and IMAP.
 Also, traffic measurement monitors can be discovered: SNMP Traffic Speed and Volume and WMI Traffic Speed and Volume.
+Besides, resource monitors (CPU, Memory, Disk space) are created using any of the supported technologies (WMI, SNMP, SSH).
+Make sure to indicate proper credentials on the next pages and configure access rights in accordance if you expect those monitors to be found.
 In the table third column, you can also specify a list of custom ports to be used in discovery.
 When Automatic Network Discovery starts for the first time, all the Monitor type checkboxes are checked by default.
 Any changes you make to the checkboxes are saved and will be used as the default state for all the further discoveries, either Quick Discovery or Scheduled Scan.

 To speed up discovery the “Scan for other monitors only if host responds to PING” checkbox is selected by default.
 But if there are hosts on your network that don’t respond to PING and you want these hosts to be discovered you should unselect this checkbox.

-The next page allows you to select application templates that should be used to search for applications and services running in your network.
-If an application template is selected and the discovery process finds an application-specific resource on a host, it will apply the application to the host, i.e. it will create a set of predefined monitors to the host.
+The next page allows you to select templates that should be used to search for applications, devices and services running in your network.
+If an template is selected and the discovery process finds an application-specific resource on a host, it will apply the application to the host, i.e. it will create a set of predefined monitors to the host.

 The next page allows you to select user credentials that will be used to access the resources during the discovery process and will be assigned to discovered monitors.